 Bootstrap’s grid system uses a series of containers, rows, and columns to layout and align content.
 It’s built with flexbox and is fully responsive.

-Adding the Bootstrap grid system to our Angular Material application is a simple as adding a Sass import in our styles.scss
+Adding the Bootstrap grid system to our Angular Material application is a simple as adding two Sass imports in your styles.scss file:

 @import "~bootstrap/scss/functions";